All Episodes

 Those six words will change history.

-That they're not building a Palestinian state to continue the conflict with Israel, but to end it.
+They'll make it clear to the Palestinians that this conflict must come to an end, that they're not building a Palestinian state to continue the conflict with Israel, but to end it.

-And those six words will convince the people of Israel that they have a true Partner for peace.
+And those six words will convince the people of Israel that they have a true partner for peace.

 With such a partner, the Palestinian, or rather the Israeli people, will be prepared to make a far-reaching compromise.